IshaanVadhan/novastream-backend/README.md

-# 🚀 Novastream - Build & Package Instructions
+# 🚀 Novastream - Build & Package Instructions (with `jpackage`)

 This document describes how to:

 - ✅ Build your Spring Boot + JavaFX app JAR
 - ✅ Create a custom JRE with JavaFX modules
-- ✅ Package it as an EXE using Launch4j
+- ✅ Package it as a native Windows app using `jpackage`

 ---